jarrodmillman/rcsds/standard/bash-advanced.rst

 Monitoring jobs and memory use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *top* command also allows you to monitor the jobs on the system and
+As we saw above, the ``top`` command also allows you to monitor the jobs on the
-in real-time.
-In particular, it's useful for seeing how much of the CPU
+system and in real-time.
+In particular, it's useful for seeing how much of the
-and how much memory is being used, as well as figuring out a PID as an
+CPU and how much memory is being used, as well as figuring out a PID as an
-alternative to *ps*.
-You can also renice jobs (see below) and kill jobs
+alternative to ``ps``.
+You can also renice jobs (see below) and kill jobs from
-from within top: just type *r* or *k*, respectively, and proceed
+within top: just type ``r`` or ``k``, respectively, and proceed from there.
-from there.

 One of the main things to watch out for is a job that is using close to
 100% of memory and much less than 100% of CPU.
 What is generally